nickmza/nickmza.github.io/source/_posts/camel-simple.md

   - TDD
   - Camel
 excerpt: >-
-  In a previous postI wrote about taking a Test-Driven approach to Camel development.
+  In a previous post I wrote about taking a Test-Driven approach to Camel development.
 I've been asked to share the code and explain some of the steps in more detail so here we go...
 date: 2023-05-18 18:10:04